Bhai Maharaj Singh: Tomb

 Many admirers, including non-Sikhs such as local Tamils, ethnic Chinese, and Malays, would make visits to his grave-site.
-The Tamils would revere the spot and mark it with stones.
+The Tamils would first revere the spot with flowers and mark it with stones.
+Muslims installed green flags on poles around it, venerating the site as belonging to a Kramat.
 Sikhs and Muslim visitors would leave flowers out of respect.
 Eventually, local Sikhs would erect a permanent samadhi structure at the spot.
 Sikh and non-Sikh visitors alike would make offerings to the shrine, including the leaving of valuable goods.

 In the period after World War II, devotee numbers visiting the samadhi kept on increasing.
 During the 1940s, the samadhi (tombstone) location was shifted from Outram Prison to the location of the Singapore General Hospital due to development plans.
 The new location of the samadhi was chosen in the small, green field where apparitions of Maharaj Singh had been reported to disappear into.
 Regular prayers were being convened at the location.
 However, the local Singaporeans named the saint whom the samadhi was dedicated to as 'Karam Singh', the name 'Maharaj Singh' was unknown to the local worshippers.
 This new name is theorized to have been derived from karmiwala, which Maharaj Singh had alternatively been known by.
 'Karam Singh' formed as a shortened or diminutive form of this appellation overtime.
 Most of the locals who visited the shrine hailed from the Kampong Bahru and Silat Road neighbourhoods of Singapore.
 A South Indian man was responsible for ensuring the cleanliness of the sanctum and would clean it regularly.
 In 1961, a Sikh police officer decided to install a copy of the Guru Granth Sahib permanently at the samadhi after believing a wish of his came true from visiting the shrine.
 This led to even larger numbers of visitors, which started interfering with the operations of the hospital as the crowds were hindering the ambulances' movement.
 Thus, an agreement was reached between the Sikh community and the Singapore government that the shrine be relocated to the grounds of the Silat Road Sikh Temple.
 The work to relocate the shrine began on 12 October 1966 at around 7 p.m.
 The transportation of the samadhi was a community-led effort, with the local Sikhs carrying pieces of it personally to the new location.